avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 <img class="iborder" src="/assets/brush_fire.jpg"/>

 I learned this the hard way with our first product.
-This was a walkie-talkie app in which a user could record a short audio clip and send it to a friend.
+This was a walkie-talkie app called blip.me in which a user could record a short audio clip and send it to a friend.
 We saw good viral growth as users invited others.
 User retention, however, was not so great; people would be very excited initially but within a few weeks they would drop off.
 The end result was an app that was downloaded by millions but used by few.

 Given the importance of retention, how do we track it?
 In my experience, the best way to do this is by measuring retention rate through [cohort analysis](http://cohortanalysis.com).
 Let us define these terms.